 The Policy manual may also be amended or repealed by referendum or by an annual or general meeting of the members of the Engineering Society (in one reading).
 Such amendments shall take place immediately.

-The Internal Affairs Director or a delegate may make editorial Changes to the policy manual.
+The Director of Governance or a delegate may make editorial Changes to the policy manual.

 Editorial changes to the Policy Manual include correcting references to other sections of the Policy Manual and By-Laws as well as spelling and grammatical changes.